 How much do agentic AI platforms cost?

 Pricing varies dramatically.
 Point solutions for specific workflows start around $50/month.
 Enterprise platforms with full agentic capabilities range from $1,000 to $10,000+ monthly depending on scale and features.
 Many platforms price based on agent actions or compute usage.
+For comparison, review AI SEO agency pricing to understand professional service costs.

 Do I need technical skills to use agentic AI?